tmtsoftware/csw/docs/src/main/services/location.md

 The Location Service handles component (i.e., Applications, Sequencers, Assemblies, HCDs, and Services) registration and discovery in the distributed TMT software system.

-CSW Location Service cluster must be running, and appropriate environment variables set to run apps.
+The CSW Location Service cluster must be running, and appropriate environment variables set to run apps.
 See @ref:[CSW Location Server](../apps/cswlocationserver.md).

 A component’s location information can be used by other components and services to connect to it and use it.